eyes and hour

 • Unless you are going to eat your onigiri immediately, it's important to salt your rice.
 Adding salt and letting the rice cool is crucial for proper hygiene.
 The salt helps to delay spoilage.

-• Once your onigiri have cooled down to room temperature, wrap them completely in plastic wrap and put them in the fridge.
+• Once your onigiri have cooled down to room temperature, wrap them completely in plastic wrap and store in the fridge.
 I recommend eating refrigerated onigiri by the following day.

-• Freshly made onigiri can be put in a lunch box in the morning and be eaten as is for lunch.
-Using a bento box is the most environmentally-friendly way to store onigiri.
+• Freshly made onigiri can be packed in a lunch box in the morning and eaten as is for lunch.
+Using a bento box is the most environmentally friendly way to store onigiri.

 Frequently Asked Questions